-The EAT approach is perhaps best exemplified by the Pepsi Pavillion, their contribution to the 1970 World's Fair in Osaka, Japan.
-This 90-foot-high domed environment was the result of a complex web of collaborating artists, engineers, architects, and scientists, orchistrated by Kluver himself.
-The pavillion featured the largest spherical mirror ever made, which produced reflections of viewers on the dome ceiling, a light-sound environment specifically made for the spherical environment, and a man-made water cloud, which floated gently above the dome.
+The EAT approach is perhaps best exemplified by the Pepsi Pavilion, their contribution to the 1970 World's Fair in Osaka, Japan (Figures 2.58 & 2.59).
+This 90-foot-high domed environment was the result of a complex web of collaborating artists, engineers, architects, and scientists, orchestrated by Kluver himself.
+The pavilion featured the largest spherical mirror ever made, which produced reflections of viewers on the dome ceiling, a light-sound environment, and a man-made water cloud, which floated gently above the dome.